sinyavsky/keeker/README.md

 # Keekr

-Alternative way to browse transaction list of accounts on NEAR protocol.
+Alternative way to browse transaction list of the account on NEAR protocol.

 ## What exact problem does Keekr solve?